VegiS/ngWeatherApp/README.md

 Signup for [docker cloud](https://cloud.docker.com/) and [github](https://github.com) and create a repo on each.

 [Link your Azure Subscription]((https://docs.docker.com/docker-cloud/infrastructure/link-azure/)) and [create a basic A0 instance](https://docs.docker.com/docker-cloud/getting-started/your_first_node/) to host your containers in Azure.
+At this point Docker cloud creates a linux instance on Azure.
+[With Microsoft announcing support for docker containers](https://www.docker.com/microsoft) on their win 2016 servers, soon the integration should work with windows servers as well.

 Now push your code to github repo